Empathy.

 ELEANOR BECERRA, LMSW

-Mitigation Specialist
+Junior Mitigation Specialist

 She went on to earn her Master of Social Work from the University of Houston, where she interned with the Capital Habeas Unit of the Federal Public Defender for the Northern District of Texas.
 Upon graduation, she deepened her mitigation skills through record collection and analysis, juror interviews, and master document preparation before joining WMC full-time in 2025.

 Eleanor also brings experience as a former hospital social worker for one of the largest healthcare systems in Texas.
 This experience expanded her understanding of the intersection between untreated mental illness and the criminal legal system.
-She is currently under clinical supervision with Ms. Janett Rodriguez.
+She is currently under clinical supervision with Ms. Janett Rodriguez

 KALEIGH CORTEZ, MBA